chiragbharadwaj/ro/spec/README.md

 #   • A pair of types
 #   • A list, whose elements are homogeneously of one type
 #   • A user-defined type/record, specified by an identifier
+#   • A function type (for lambda expressions captured by a variable)
 TYPE ::=
   | unit
   | int